Defence of the Reich: German production

 Most importantly, the Giulini aluminium processing factory in Ludwigshafen was also hit badly during the bombing raids in July 1943.
 These attacks reduced the German annual production of alumina by 27,000 tons.
 Speer's ministry estimated in December 1944 that the aircraft industry was deprived of 25,000 tons through these attacks, which was enough to provide material for the construction of 7,000 aircraft.
 It was also estimated that between 5,000 - 6,000 fighter aircraft were lost in 1943 alone because of factory destruction, relocation and aluminium losses.
-The Focke-Wulf production losses were less dramatic, as Marienburg was only a final assembly yard and the main destruction was of aircraft actually being assembled at the moment of the raid.
-About one hundred aircraft have been destroyed, and assembly could be resumed only four months later.
+The Focke-Wulf production losses were less dramatic as Marienburg was only a final assembly yard and the main destruction was of aircraft actually being assembled at the moment of the raid.
+About one hundred aircraft had been destroyed, and assembly could be resumed only four months later.